Vice Chair, PQMD

 Johnson & Johnson

 Kimberlin Keller is an Electrical Engineer and Licensed Professional Engineer, who has spent most of her 25 plus years at Johnson & Johnson working in facility design, construction, maintenance, and facility and laboratory services.
-Since September 2012, Ms. Keller has been following her passion for building community with the Johnson & Johnson Global Community Impact (GCI) group as a Senior Manager responsible for Disaster Response, Resilience and Product Donations, including leadership for the Johnson & Johnson work on Obstetric Fistula.
+Since September 2012, Ms. Keller has been following her passion for building community with the Johnson & Johnson Global Community Impact (GCI) group for Disaster Response, Resilience and Product Donations.
 In this role, Kim works with the operating companies and partner non-governmental organizations (NGOs) to develop and implement disaster response programs and ongoing product and program support.
 She is committed in her work to blending heart, science and ingenuity to profoundly change the trajectory of health for humanity.

 Before joining Johnson & Johnson, Ms. Keller served four years active duty in the United States Air Force (USAF), as well as US Steel.
 She has worked across several Johnson & Johnson companies in her career and has been a part of World Wide Engineering Services and Johnson & Johnson WorkPlace Solutions.